marhel/fabulate/README.md

 	-i 		--input FILE 	Input file with fab column specifications -s 		--select FIELDS Comma separated list of field to include in the output (default: all)

 And each writer has it own set of parameters.
-For now *csv* is the only available writer.
+At this point *csv* and *json* are the only available writers.

 Be warned that error reporting from the command line parser is basically nonexistent.
 Also, when specifying an unknown writer name, you get a long error message with a stack trace, and the program exits.
 This will improve at some point in the future.

 ## Writers
 A writer is a component that knows how to output the generated data in a specific way, such as a specific file format, or connecting to a specific database.

+### The JSON writer
+The JSON writer follows the specification on http://json.org/ (using the [clojure.data.json](https://github.com/clojure/data.json) library.)

+The JSON writer does not have any additional parameters at this time.

+	lein run -i samples/items.fab json

 ### The CSV writer
 The CSV writer formats data according to the the [RFC4180](http://tools.ietf.org/html/rfc4180) specification (using the [clojure.data.csv](https://github.com/clojure/data.csv) library.)